NEET Biology Notes 2027: NCERT- Short Notes, and Fast Revision Strategy and notes pdf

 How to Use Notes Without Letting Them Replace NCERT

 The better approach is to let the notes serve NCERT, not replace it.
+A workable system is:

 - read NCERT first